3mdeb/news-and-ideas/blog/content/post/2019-06-12-Hummingboard-Pulse-first-impression.md

 ---
-title: Hummingboard Pulse - first impression.
+title: Hummingboard Pulse - first impression
 abstract: In this post, we will take a look at one of the SolidRun product -
           the HummingBoard Pulse.
 After power up the board we will try to boot operating system on it.
 cover: /covers/hummboard.jpg
 author: tomasz.zyjewski
 layout: post
-published: false
+published: true
-date: 2019-06-10
+date: 2019-06-12
 archives: "2019"

 tags: